awslabs/graphstorm/docs/source/cli/graph-construction/single-machine-gconstruct.rst

 * **HuggingFace LM transformation** encodes text strings with a HuggingFace LM model.
 The ``name`` field in the feature transformation dictionary is ``bert_hf``.
 The dict should contain two additional fields.

   1. ``bert_model`` specifies the LM model used for embedding text.
-Users can choose any `HuggingFace LM models <https://huggingface.co/models>`_ from one of the following types: ``"bert", "roberta", "albert", "camembert", "ernie", "ibert", "luke", "mega", "mpnet", "nezha", "qdqbert","roc_bert"``.
+Users can choose any `HuggingFace LM models <https://huggingface.co/models>`_ from one of the following types: ``"bert", "roberta", "albert", "camembert", "ernie", "ibert", "luke", "mega", "mpnet", "nezha", "qdqbert","roc_bert"``, such as ``"bert-base-uncased" and "roberta-base"``
   2. ``max_seq_length`` specifies the maximal sequence length.

   Example: